 College is a time of discovery, where you will experience massive personal growth and fundamental changes with your identity.
 Your first week of school is all about adjustment and figuring out the goals and support structure of your new life.
 After week one you get to see where exactly you fit and in what makes you who you are.
 You might try a different look, spend time with a different type of crowd or even start developing new interests.
 This is normal and your look will soon adjust to who you are, but not without putting yourself out there!

-Also, no one wants to be the smelly kid in class so after your first week of school, make sure you know where and when to wash your cloths.
+Also, no one wants to be the smelly kid in class so after your first week of school, make sure you know where and when to wash your clothes.
 London Cleaners is a great resource and is a staple in the Westwood community!
 Like us on Facebook for updates and blog posts or utilize our services like pickup and delivery!
 And remember, enjoy college life – you’ll be thankful you did.